 Check what documentation you need to prepare before shipping

 Preparing to ship products is similar to getting ready for a holiday.
 Before you travel, there are certain checks to make – for instance, whether you need a visa or vaccinations.
 When shipping abroad, you may also need to prepare documentation such as certificates and licences.

 To avoid delays, everything in your shipment must be consistent with the documents.
 Aside from contact details, VAT or tax numbers and customs registration numbers (EORI) are becoming increasingly important.

-Genuine samples aren’t subject to duties if they fall below a certain value – depending on the country.
+Genuine samples aren’t subject to duties if they fall below a certain value – depending on the country/territory.
 The commercial invoice and air waybill must state “Sample supplied free of cost,” and contents must be marked as samples.

 You’ll also need to update the product database, ensuring that the information provided is complete.
 Also consider dealing with your chosen transportation provider electronically.

 3. Get to know the local markets and customs rules

 Visit your export market to grow knowledge of the local environment

 To achieve real competitive advantage, you must be able to develop intimate knowledge of the local environment and meet the requisite standards.
 Many companies, such as FedEx Express, already have documentation online to help companies build up their local knowledge on customs, but nothing beats visiting the country/territory itself.
 Are there any country/territory-specific events you could attend?
 Have you any contacts who could share relevant knowledge?
 Is there a local SME organisation you can join to get advice?